Gilbert Gottfried, iconic comedian, has died at age 67

 "In addition to being the most iconic voice in comedy, Gilbert was a wonderful husband, brother, friend and father to his two young children," the Gottfried family said in a statement on his Twitter account.
 "Although today is a sad day for all of us, please keep laughing as loud as possible in Gilbert's honor."

+Fans and mentees of Gottfried took to social media on Tuesday to express their love for the late comedian and share old stories and encounters.

-Actor and comedian Jason Alexander posted a tribute to Gottfried, writing, "Gilbert Gottfried made me laugh at times when laughter did not come easily.
+Actor and comedian Jason Alexander wrote that "Gilbert Gottfried made me laugh at times when laughter did not come easily.
 What a gift.
 I did not know him well but I loved what he shared with me.
 My best wishes and sympathy to his family."

+"Sending love to @RealGilbert's wife Dara, his family & fans," comedian Dane Cook wrote on Twitter.
+"Gilbert Gottfried was never not funny.
+He was a lovely guy, always friendly & made many people happy."

+Comedian and former "Daily Show" host Jon Stewart said that "Opening for Gilbert Gottfried at Carolines and Princeton Catch was one of the great thrills of my early stand up life.
+He could leave you gasping for breath…just indescribably unusually hilarious."

+"I am so sad to read about the passing of Gilbert Gottfried," "CODA" actress Marlee Martin wrote.
+"Funny, politically incorrect but a softie on the inside.
+We met many times; he even pranked me on a plane, replacing my interpreter (they're like twins).
+Sending love to Dara & his children. "

-He is survived by his wife and two children, Entertainment Tonight reports.
+Gottfried is survived by his wife and two children, according to The Associated Press.

 for more features.